faizan4devloper/band-landing-page/README.md

     const handleSubmit = (e) => {
         e.preventDefault();
-        if (!selectedCategory || !claimType || (claimType === 'existing' && !selectedClaimId) || (claimType === 'new' && !uploadedFile)) {
+        // Make sure all fields are filled before proceeding if (!selectedCategory || !claimType || (claimType === 'existing' && !selectedClaimId) || (claimType === 'new' && !uploadedFile)) {
             alert('Please fill in all required fields and upload a document if applicable.');
             return;
         }

-        navigate('/Upload-documents', {
+        // Navigate to the Upload Documents page with the form data navigate('/Upload-documents', {
             state: {
                 selectedCategory,